ioccc-src/winner/2013/dlowe/README.md

 rm -f ioccc.txt
 ```

 ?

-To make it simpler to see try showing just the last two lines:
+To make it simpler to see try showing just the different line like:

 ```sh
 ./demo.sh | tail -n 2 > 1.txt